-5.6.21 Where a firm makes such a request, and it is not met, the firm will need to take account of that fact in its assessment of the third party in question, and of the ability to rely on the third party in the future.
-5.6.22 A firm must also document the steps taken to confirm that the firm relied upon satisfies the requirements in Regulation 39(3).
-This is particularly important where the firm relied upon is situated outside the EEA.
 5.6.23 Part of the firm's AML/CTF policy statement should address the circumstances where reliance may be placed on other firms and how the firm will assess whether the other firm satisfies the definition of third party in Regulation 39(3) (see paragraph 5.6.6).
-Group introduction ons Regulation 39(6) 5.6.24 Where customers are introduced between different parts of the same financial sector group, entities that are part of the group should be able to rely on identification procedures conducted by that part of the group which first dealt with the customer.
+Group introductions Regulation 39(6) 5.6.24 Where customers are introduced between different parts of the same financial sector group, entities that are part of the group should be able to rely on identification procedures conducted by that part of the group which first dealt with the customer.
 One member of a group should be able to confirm to another part of the group that the identity of the customer has been appropriately verified.
-Regulation 39(5) 5.6.25 Where a customer is introduced by one part of a financial sector group to another, it is not necessary for his identity to be re-verified, provided that: the identity of the customer has been verified by the introducing part of the group in line with AML/CTF standards in the UK, the EU or an assessed low risk jurisdiction; and the group entity that carried out the CDD measures can be relied upon as a third party under Regulation 39(3).
+Regulation 39(5) 5.6.25 Where a customer is introduced by one part of a financial sector group to another, it is not necessary for their identity to be re-verified, provided that: the identity of the customer has been verified by the introducing part of the group in line with AML/CTF standards in the UK, the EU or an assessed low risk jurisdiction; and the group entity that carried out the CDD measures can be relied upon as a third party under Regulation 39(3).
 5.6.26 The acceptance by a UK firm of confirmation from another group entity that the identity of a customer has been satisfactorily verified is dependent on the relevant records being readily accessible, on request, from the UK.
 5.6.27 Where UK firms have day-to-day access to all group customer information and records, there is no need to obtain a group introduction confirmation, if the identity of that customer has been verified previously to AML/CTF standards in the EU, or in an assessed low risk jurisdiction.
 However, if the identity of the customer has not previously been verified, for example because the group customer relationship pre- dates the introduction of anti-money laundering regulations, or if the verification evidence is inadequate, any missing verification evidence will need to be obtained.
+Use of pro-forma of confirmatio ns